Patient Forms

 Can teeth break from grinding?

 Teeth can break and crack from grinding.
-Over time the pressure that grinding puts on your teeth can cause significant damage.
+Over time, the pressure that grinding puts on your teeth can cause significant damage.
 It may even result in tooth loss.

 Do worn teeth grow back?

 Worn-down teeth cannot grow back.
-Once tooth enamel has been damaged or removed it cannot be regenerated naturally.
+Once tooth enamel has been damaged or removed, it cannot be regenerated naturally.
 Restorative dentistry can help fix any functional issues grinding may have caused, while cosmetic dentistry can help fix any aesthetic issues.

 Schedule a dental exam and teeth grinding consultation today.
-If you are searching for a New Jersey dentist to treat teeth grinding, contact Metropolitan Center for Complete Dentistry in East Hanover to make an appointment with Dr. Raj Upadya.
+If you are searching for a New Jersey dentist to treat teeth grinding, contact the Metropolitan Center for Complete Dentistry in East Hanover to make an appointment with Dr. Raj Upadya.
 We gladly welcome new patients and out-of-town patients.
 Call us at 973-241-5169 or request an appointment online today.